FukutoTojido/beatmap-viewer-web/README.md

 - [ ] Stack Leniency on sliderend
 - [x] Hitsounds!
 - [x] Fix Low-Res on Mobile
+- [ ] Support for non Chromium-based browsers

 ## Bugs:
 - **[This one audio and gameplay will desync upon changing the time](https://osu.ppy.sh/beatmapsets/1748951#osu/3577549)** (Tbh what the fuck was going on I can't really tell)